build-on-aws/content/CONTRIBUTING.md

 ## Others Ways to Contribute

-### Translation

-We welcome translations of existing content.
-Process TBD.

-### Participate in Monthly Office Hours

-We host monthly office hours to answer your questions about content and the process of getting your content published on BuildOn.AWS.

-To be scheduled.

 ## Ask For Help

-If you already have a content proposal or pull request for your content open, you can ask your question there and your reviewer will work with you to help.
+If you already have a content proposal or pull request for your content open, you can ask your question there and your reviewer will work with you.

-You can also attend [monthly office hours](#participate-in-monthly-office-hours) to ask questions and get help.

 ## How Your Content is Licensed